 6. Utilise the right tools

 The quality of tools and materials used does impact the longevity of your paint.
 High-quality tools and materials help you to avoid common issues such as cracking.
 You should always coat your surface with primers and undercoats before applying the desired paint on top.
 Nippon Paint Aqua Primer Sealer Undercoat is a great choice as it combines the features of both primers and sealers.

 DIY painting won’t be an intimidating business once you familiarise yourself with these hacks.
 You may also find the Nippon Paint Calculator useful to estimate the amount of paint needed for your house.
 It’s time to tick DIY painting off your bucket list!

 If it’s too tough, why not leave it to the painting professionals?
 Fuss free, and with painting packages for all budgets!

-5 Ways To Keep Your Home Clean and Tidy
+5 Ways to Keep Your Home & Family Safe from Dengue

 With dengue infections on the rise, keeping your home mosquito free is more important than ever.
 In addition, Singapore's recent Zika scare caused an island-wide shortage in insect repellents to keep the...